 You can buy drums of all sizes and whatever you can get into your luggage or the overhead bin on the plane.
-Be sure to visit the drum makers at Mpambire- and get some drumming lessons before leaving Uganda – the best place to buy authentic African Drums made in the Pearl of Africa – Uganda.
+Be sure to visit the drum makers at Mpambire- and get some drumming lessons before leaving Uganda – the best place to buy authentic African Drums made in the Pearl of Africa – is Uganda.

-Best Place to buy Drums in Uganda-Buy one directly from source-the Drum-Maker.
+Best Place to Buy Drums in Uganda-Buy one directly from source-the Drum-Maker.